Beginner to advanced

 Winter and spring recitals

 Studio hours: 9 am to 7 pm

 Music has always been an important part of my life.
 From my youth I have taken every opportunity to spend time on the piano.
 And, like yours, my music education continues.
 Although I hold degrees in piano performance and sacred music, I continue to learn and grow as a pianist.

-I assist students in choice and preparation of music for special school or church events.
-The students perform in studio recitals: spring and winter plus the annual Summer's End Recital.
-Students have the option of participating in festivals and events hosted by the Austin District Music Assn. and Texas Music Teachers Assn.
+Students often seek ask me to help them choose and prepare music for special school and church events.
+I provide 3 recitals a year and students have the option of participating in festivals and events hosted by the Austin District Music Assn. / Texas Music Teachers Assn.